Streamerbot/docs/streamerbot/3.api/2.triggers/youtube/broadcast/statistics-updated.md

     value: 9001
   - name: favoriteCount
     type: number
-    description: Number of times this broadcast has been favorited
+    description: (Deprecated) - Number of times this broadcast has been favorited
     value: 25
+  - name: commentCount
+    type: number
+    description: Number of comments this broadcast has
+    value: 42
+  - name: concurrentViewers
+    type: number
+    description: |
+      The number of viewers currently watching this broadcast

+      Broadcaster needs to have the viewcount enabled for this broadcast to represent the correct value.
+    value: 42
 commonVariables:
   - YouTubeBroadcast
 ---